NAVIGATION AND CONTROL IN ANIMALS AND MACHINES

 Professor of Mechanical Engineering

-Courtesy appointments in Computer Science & Electrical & Computer Engineering
+Courtesy appointments in Computer Science, Electrical & Computer Engineering, and Neuroscience

 PI of the LIMBS Laboratory